michal-h21/vim-zettel/README.md

     Plugin 'junegunn/fzf.vim'
     Plugin 'michal-h21/vim-zettel'

-[Silver Searcher](https://github.com/ggreer/the_silver_searcher) is used for searching in the notes.
+[Silver Searcher](https://github.com/ggreer/the_silver_searcher) is used for searching in the notes by default.
+The used command can be changed by setting the `g:zettel_fzf_command` variable.

 ## Configuration